Kylejustknows/teslamate-portable-for-windows-x64/README.md

 A **1-click-ready-to-use** Windows portable version of TeslaMate for lazy folks / Tesla owners unfamiliar with Docker or command-line tools.

 (I originally created this package because dockerable gaming PCs can't run 24/7 for continuous monitoring, while servers and cloud hosts that can run 24/7 often can't install Docker.
-Plus, TeslaMate data migration is quite cumbersome, so I made the entire things portable.)
+Plus, TeslaMate data migration is quite cumbersome, so I packed the entire thing into portable.)

 ### Features